Police vehicles in Japan: Lighting

-Police cars are not equipped with red warning lights and sirens specifically because they are police vehicles, but rather emergency vehicles in general, as stipulated by the Road Traffic Act.
+Police cars are equipped with red warning lights and sirens as emergency vehicles and stipulated by the Road Traffic Act.

 Normally, it is customary for marked patrol cars in charge of leading the Imperial motorcade to have one side of the lightbar changed to blue, but in recent years, the red lights have been left as they are and a detachable streamlined blue warning light became mainstream instead.
 In December 2008 (Heisei 20), when guarding the China-Japan-South Korea Summit Meeting held in Fukuoka Prefecture, each country's police cars were equipped with warning lights of different colors for identification purposes.
 South Korea used red and blue warning lights, Japan used red and blue front warning lights, and China used red and green warning lights.
 The Ōita Prefectural Police used to have cars equipped with American-style red and blue warning lights, but these vehicles were only used for guarding the Imperial House.
 In addition, some police cars used by United States Forces Japan are equipped with red and blue lights.